akash3410/ecommarce_template/README.md

-# My eCommerce Project
+# E-Commarce Web Template

 <!-- A modern E-Commerce web application for browsing, shopping, and managing products.
 Fully responsive and built with clean, modular code. -->

-A modern E-Commerce web templates for browsing.
+A modern free E-Commerce web templates for browsing.
 Fully responsive and built with clean, modular code.

 ---